dwightwatson/neontsunami-laravel/readme.md

 If you're interested in seeing how I did things on Laravel 4.2, take a look at the [last commit using 4.2](https://github.com/dwightwatson/neontsunami/tree/85ed06524e834999678ff92bbab520d17ce17889).

 ### Tests
-The tests for this application are using PHPUnit and Mockery, with Laravel's factories and integration testing functionality.
+The tests for this application are written using the integrated Laravel testing suite.

+If you're intested in seeing how I did things before the integration testing functionality was full-featured, take a look at the [last commit using the older PHPUnit assertion style tests](https://github.com/dwightwatson/neontsunami/tree/9579367eec04773f617523b437b8d73f05abb71d).

+If you

 ### Envoy
 This repository also contains an old `.envoy.blade.php` file, a configuration file for Laravel Envoy.
 It may serve as a useful reference for those who prefer to use Envoy for deployments.